steve7171/draft-hmntsharma-bmp-over-tls/draft-hmntsharma-bmp-over-tls.md

 A BMPS session ends when the underlying TCP or TLS session is terminated for any reason.

-The monitoring station MUST listen on separate ports for BMP (non-TLS) and BMPS (TLS) sessions.
+The {{Section 3.2 of RFC7854}} states, "No BMP message is ever sent from the monitoring station to the router."
+To adhere to this standard, the monitoring station MUST listen on separate ports for BMP (non-TLS) and BMPS (TLS) sessions.
 This approach also offers a simplified "make before break" migration from BMP to BMPS.

 ## Transport Layer Security